-It is estimated that more than half of the 595,690 cancer deaths expected to occur in the United States in 2016 were related to preventable causes, including tobacco use, obesity, exposure to ultraviolet light, and vaccine-preventable infections with cancer-associated pathogens.
+It is estimated that more than half of the estimated 600,920 cancer deaths that occurred in the United States in 2017 were related to preventable causes, including tobacco use, obesity, exposure to ultraviolet light, and vaccine-preventable infections with cancer-associated pathogens.

 The AACR is committed to advancing the science of cancer prevention.
 We work with a wide range of partners in biomedical research to develop strategies and promising therapeutics to stop cancer before it starts.